JingruGong1023/Machine_Learning/ML_Review.md

 ### Hyper-Parameters Tuning
 Most of the tree growing algorithms are **greedy**.
 There are two ways to restrict the growth of the tree after you train them.
 They are `pre-pruning` and `post-pruning`
 - In **pre-pruning**, you restrict while you're growing.
-- In **post-pruning**, you build the whole tree (greedily) and then you possibly merge notes.
+- In **post-pruning**, you build the whole tree (greedily) and then you possibly merge nodes.
 So you possibly undo sort of bad decisions that you made, but you don't restructure the tree

 In `scikit-learn` right now, there's only pre-pruning.
 The most commonly used criteria are
 - `max_depth`: the maximum depth of the tree